FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

 ## Now it's your turn!
-You are in a team that is required to install the following packages to a selection of servers:
+You are in a team that is required to install the following packages to the following servers:

+**Packages:**

 - Apache
 - Git
 - FTP

-These servers all have different operating systems.
+**Servers:**

+- ubuntu-server
+- centos-server

+These servers use apt and yum respectively to install packages.
 Make use of the when statement and looping to write a playbook to install these packages on both of the server types.

 **Hints:**
 Apache has the package name `httpd` on Centos and `apache2` on Ubuntu.